Invasion of the Caribbean waters – Lionfish, Part 2

 It is recorded that a 1.2″ lionfish cornered and consumed a 0.8″ cottonwick grunt in captivity.

-Stay posted for Part 3 of our Series “Invasion of the Caribbean waters-Lionfish,” where we talk about their reproduction rate and the best ways to EAT lionfish!
+See the Part 3 of the Series “Invasion of the Caribbean waters-Lionfish,” where we talk about their reproduction rate and the best ways to EAT lionfish!
+Read Part 1 here.

 Contact us at 1-321-777-1707 or complete this form to discuss your vacation plans.